oogles/vagrant-django/docs/limitations.rst

 Target OS
 =========

-The provisioning scripts have only been tested on Ubuntu Linux, specifically 16.04 Xenial Xerus.
+The provisioning scripts have only been tested on Ubuntu Linux, specifically 18.04 Bionic Beaver.

-While some versions have been tested in Ubuntu 16.04 production environments (outside of Vagrant), recent and in-development versions will probably only have been tested via Vagrant, using the "bento/ubuntu-16.04" box.
+While some versions have been tested in Ubuntu 18.04 production environments (outside of Vagrant), recent and in-development versions will probably only have been tested via Vagrant, using the "bento/ubuntu-18.04" box.

 .. _limitations-apt-get: